wolfv6/keybrd/tutorials/tutorial_3ab_multi-layer_keyboard.md

 };
 ```

-**Key_LayeredKeys** objects contain an array of keys, one key for each layer.
+**Key_LayeredKeys** objects contain arrays of keys, one key for each layer.
-Key_LayeredKeys objects use layerIds as Key_LayeredKeys indexes.
+Key_LayeredKeys objects use layerIds as array indexes.
 When a Key_LayeredKeys object is pressed, it gets the active layerId from LayerState, and sends the corresponding key.
 ```
 class Key_LayeredKeys